Admissions

 • How does Bank Street build community?

-Community is fostered in many ways at Bank Street.
-In each division, classrooms gather in Assemblies on a regular basis.
+Community is fostered in many ways at Bank Street, such as through school traditions like our annual Fall Fair and other events that bring students, families, and faculty together.
+For example, classrooms from each division gather in assemblies on a regular basis throughout the school year.
 In the Lower School, parents and other family grown-ups can join the musical gathering and sing along with their child on certain dates.
 These assemblies are followed by coffee time for parents once a month.
 Additionally, the Buddies Program encourages friendship and community between the grades.

 • Are there special admissions considerations for siblings?